Homemade Caribbean Habanero Hot Sauce ~ this homemade hot sauce is the real deal, and easy to make in your own kitchen, if you dare!

 - Let cool and then fill your bottles or jars.
 Refrigerate, and eat within the month.

 Notes: You hot sauce aficionados will have no trouble finding the perfect bottle to recycle for your home brew.
 A little set of funnels makes filling it a snap.
-I found my set at World Market, but you can buy them online here or here as well.
+I found my set at World Market, but you can buy them online here.
 I use the different sized funnels all the time and they are well worth picking up.
 If you don’t have an empty bottle lying around, just pour your hot sauce into any jar and use a spoon to slather it on.
 Truth be told, we die hard hot sauce lovers sometimes find the slow drip of commercial bottles to be frustratingly slow!